uchiha/CSharpBPCol/README.md

   VendorRepository.cs - we've set a variable that will hold a list of Vendor objects (generic)
                       - we've created a method that will give the user a list of instantiated list of Vendor Objects.
   VendorRepositoryTests.cs - a simple test that will check the count.
+- we can improve by checking the actual objects.
+- at this point, the test will fail because the unit testing does not know how to determine if our vendor instances are equal.
+Are they equal if the id is matched?
+Do all the fields need to match?
+How does the unit test know what constitutes equality??